 Chopped Air Testing

-Exciting high frequencies of larger and relatively stiff specimens requires more specialist testing methods, especially for higher modes.
-To do this we have put dedicated chopped air testing facilities in place, using a pulsed air flow for aero-dynamical excitation.
-This world class and unique capability enables Element to handle everything from the smallest to the very largest aeroengine FAN Blades in service today.
+Exciting high frequencies of larger and relatively stiff specimens require more specialist testing methods, especially for higher modes.
+To do this, we have put dedicated chopped air testing facilities in place, using a pulsed airflow for aero-dynamical excitation.
+This world-class and unique capability enables Element to handle everything from the smallest to the very largest aero-engine FAN Blades in service today.

 Hot High Cycle Fatigue (HCF) Testing

 For the analysis of service life limits, individual turbine blades or segments of a bladed disk are tested in the natural resonance frequency range until a crack occurs.
-In addition, turbine blades are subjected to a realistic temperature load up to 1200°C to take for example creep processes into account.
+Also, turbine blades are subjected to a realistic temperature load up to 1200°C to take, for example, creep processes into account.

 Airfoil Clamping and Holding Block Design

 Depending on the type of airfoil, different clamping conditions can occur which need to be considered for HCF testing in order to recall these influences on the system behavior and to chose the proper excitation method.
-Element can provide all possible conditions like free-free, fixed-free and fixed-fixed can be covered by solid experience gained from the last decades.
+Element's experts have extensive experience and can test in all possible conditions, including free-free, fixed-free, and fixed-fixed.

 Not less important to achieve stable testing conditions and representative results is the know-how to design holding blocks that are an accurate counterpart to the airfoils' root but still flexible enough to allow assembly and adjusting the clamping.
 With more than 15.000 airfoils successfully tested, Element developed best practices in this discipline to ensure stable test and representative failure conditions.